On the Inversion Modulo a Power of an Integer: An Algorithm of Inversion Mod for General

-In the following, we have some further discussions on algorithm \ref{alg:XTY}.
+In the following, we have some further discussions on algorithm \ref{alg:XTY} for the case that $n=2^{w}$.

-Besides its generality for allowing modulus to be a power of any integer bigger than $1$, Algorithm \ref{alg:XTY} also save one multiplication by a digit over Ko\c{c} algorithm (algorithm \ref{alg:Koc}).
-This is because the length of the {\bf for } loop in our algorithm is $k-1$, instead of $k$.
-Each step in the loop has two such multiplications, but we have one multiplication in the initial step, this leaves one saving of one multiplication by a digit.

-However, a greater flexibility provided by our algorithm implies more optimization possibilities.
-As a particular example, we consider the case of $n=2^{64}$.
+The generality of our algorithm implies more optimization possibilities.
+As particular examples, we consider the cases of $n=2^{64}$ and $n=2^{128}$.
 We show that by utilizing the build-in arithmetic of a computer whose native bit width of a CPU's arithmetic instructions is $64$, a significant speed up is seen.
-The following table contains comparisons of our algorithm \ref{alg:XTY} for the setup of $n=64$ with (1) Ko\c{c} algorithm (algorithm \ref{alg:Koc-2}), and (2) Hurchalla algorithm in \cite{Hur}, for $k=128, 256, 512, 1024, 2048, 3072$ and $4096$ (in our algorithm, these corresponding to $k=2, 4, 8, 16, 32, 48$ and $64$).
+The following table contains comparisons of our algorithm \ref{alg:XTY} for the setups of $n=2^{64}$ and $n=2^{128}$ with (1) Ko\c{c} algorithm (algorithm \ref{alg:Koc-2}), and (2) Hurchalla algorithm in \cite{Hur}, for (the binary length) $k=128, 256, 512, 1024, 2048, 3072$ and $4096$ (in our algorithm, these correspond to $k=2, 4, 8, 16, 32, 48$ and $64$ when $n=2^{64}$, and $k=1, 2, 4, 8, 16, 24$ and $32$ when $n=2^{128}$).

-The experiment are conducted on Unbuntu 24.04.2, with CPU AMD Ryzen 7 8845HS.
-Programs are compiled using gcc 14.2.0 with option {\tt -Ofast -march=native -flto}.
-The numbers in the second, third and fourth columns are average running time in {\sl ns}.
+The experiments are performed on a system running Ubuntu 24.04.2, equipped with an AMD Ryzen 7 8845HS processor.
+Our implementation, as well as those of Hurchalla's algorithm \cite{Hur} and Ko\c{c}'s algorithm \ref{alg:Koc-2}, were compiled using gcc 14.2.0 with the optimization flags {\tt -Ofast -march=native -flto}.
+Table \ref{tb:compare} presents a performance comparison, where the values in the second, third, fourth and fifth columns denote the average runtime in nanoseconds ({\sl ns}).

-In this experiment, we use Hurchalla algorithm to compute $a^{-1}\pmod {2^{64}}$ for the initialization of $c\gets a^{-1}\pmod n$ in our algorithm, and all basic operations are done by $64$-bit native machine arithmetic.
-This results a great gain of efficiency.
+In our implementation of Algorithm \ref{alg:XTY}, Hurchalla's algorithm is used to compute the initial value $c \gets a^{-1} \pmod n$.
+All basic arithmetic operations are performed using 64-bit native machine arithmetic, which contributes significantly to the efficiency gains observed.

+We would like also to mention that our experiments indicate that for larger modulus (which is a power of $2$), one can use suitable large radix $n$ to save more time.